benblack769/SD3-implementation/README.md

 Other tests, not really appropriate for unit testing are the `stride_detector_test` and the `merge_test`.

 These take input files that are a list of memory accesses, and spit out how they processed them.
-The files `test-data/OldTestInputs` are somewhat appropriate for input.
+The files in `single_pc_test_data` are for this.
+Also, the files `test-data/OldTestInputs` are somewhat appropriate for input.